w3f/staking-rewards-collector/README.md

 **This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
+## Version 1.4
+Huge QoL improvement!
+* Specify as many addresses as you want in the userInput.json.
+* You can now also give your addresses a name.
+* Removed network-specifier.
+The script now automatically detects which network the address is from (for Kusama/Polkadot).
+* Added `exportOutput`: You can now specify if the output files should be generated or if you wish to just see your total staked amount in the terminal.
 ## Version 1.3
 * Updated the API call such which gathers all price data with a single call.
 This significantly improves runtime and avoids throttle issues.
 * Removed some rounding for non-Fiat values to give a accurate result.